Are physicians reviewing cases with your company’s dashboard? Here’s how you can learn what features and data are most important.

 Even with a paid analytics tool, if you are just installing the basic tracking code and running your reports, you likely aren’t taking full advantage of all that the tool can offer you.
 In analytics tools like Matomo, there are customization and detailed tracking options that can help you take your reports to the next level and tailor them to your dashboard.
 These things include:

-- Segmentation – Once you have all of your custom metrics set up, you can build segments based on the criteria you most want to track.
+Once you have all of your custom metrics set up, you can build segments based on the criteria you most want to track.
+Segmentation allows you to quickly slice the data down to just the things you want to see.
 For example, you might want to build a segment to see reports for just one type of user role, or see how behavior differs between your internal team and customers.
-Segmentation allows you to quickly slice the data down to just the things you want to see.
+One of the surgical dashboards we built had the following user types who had very different needs for using the dashboard, and segmentation allows us to get a better idea of user behavior within each role:

 Other Useful Metrics